benniaustindev/benniaustindev.github.io/README.md

 ### Trilogy Education
 _June 2018 - December 2018_
 **Teaching Assistant  Full stack coding boot-camp**
 * Assisted the instructor in teaching students of the Saint Paul Coding Boot Camp the fundamentals of full-stack web development.
-We focus primarily on the MERN stack.
-We covered topics ranging from basic HTML and CSS, to algorithms and Database management and everything in between
+We focused primarily on the MERN stack and covered topics ranging from basic HTML and CSS, to algorithms and Database management and everything in between
-* Through One-on-on and group mentoring, ensure the students have a firm understanding of the technologies and methodologies covered throughout the class.
+* Through One-on-one and group mentoring, ensure the students have a firm understanding of the technologies and methodologies covered throughout the class.
 * Created and taught extra mini-lessons on CSS after class to go over more advanced topics such as complex selectors Flex-box, transforms, transitions, keyframe animations, and SASS.

 ### Thomson Reuters
 _August 2010 - February 2016_
 **UX Developer**
 * User interface developer, creating first-class web applications for business and legal professionals.
-Responsible for many aspects of the front end, developing in JS/CSS/HTML to implement products using technologies such as Backbone, Jquery and SCSS.
+Responsible for many aspects of the front end, developing in JS/CSS/HTML to implement products using technologies such as Backbone, jQuery and SCSS.
 * Worked as part of an UX team, directly with Designers and IAs to produce simple solutions to complex problems, while coordinating across a large organization with multiple departments, using Agile methodologies.
 * Implemented new features on existing products, and implemented a visual redesign for a very large product (Westlaw Next).
 * Created more marketing sites than I can count on the Wordpress platform as part of FindLaw Media Service.